skywinder/bin/README.md

 xopen - to open workspace (if exists) or xcode project in the current directory in XCode

-aopen - to the same thing in lovely AppCode.
+aopen - same thing, but in lovely AppCode.